Art-Sells/Arells/Build-Notes.md

 ### Sign Up
 - Modal:
 - - Account Created (View Account)-> Creates Bitcoin Wallet **Backend: saves Address to Email and encrypts private key and saves it on backend** then takes you to Homepage with wallet connected **connect wallet wrapper initiated**
+- - Enter information (if one or more fields are empty)
+- - Creating Account (3 second delay)
+- - - Test to see if "Confirmation Code Exists" error works...

+### Confirm
+- - - Ensure Private Key is Encrypted (if successful)
+- - - HPM Vatop Groups saved as tables within api/user?

 ### Log In
 - **connect wallet wrapper initiated**
+- Modal:
+- - Enter information (if one or more fields are empty)
+- - if email already exists but is unconfirmed -> Confirm Page
+- - Logging In (3 second delay)

 ### Home Page
 - If Log In = true, go to /Account

 ### Home(redirects to Account if logged in)
 - if holding, sell display none, holding display true.